 Theory and application of the principles of walking as they relate to aerobic fitness.
-May be repeated for a maximum of four accrued credits. (formerly Jogging & Calisthenics)
+May be repeated for a maximum of four accrued credits. (formerly Jogging & Calisthenics) Laboratory: 2 hours (course fee required)

-PED 118♦ 1 credit Wrestling
+PED 118↔ Wrestling

 This course provides basic and advanced skills and a theoretical knowledge of the sport and its finer points of strategy, rules and safety.
 May be repeated for a maximum of four accrued credits.
 Laboratory: 2 hours (course fee required)